Kagzi Bottles-An Absolute Compostable Solution To The Indian Plastic Waste Scene

 02: wooden cork top - to enable ample expansion space and efficiently prevent leakage.

 03: neck - to hold the shape of the cork top.

 04: linking both halves - both halves of the bottle are hot pressed together.

 05: waterproofing lining - to create a barrier for withstanding internal pressures.

 06: body - a sturdy body made of waste paper pulp.

 The Kagzi company is fairly new in its answer to plastic waste management, time being the deciding factor for its success in the Indian field.
-However, the effort is appreciable and the innovative fully compostable solution is a huge leap towards curbing pollution growth and creating a greener India.
+However, the effort is appreciable and the innovative fully compostable solution is a huge leap toward curbing pollution growth and creating a greener India.

 Image and Video Source ~ Kagzi official website.

 Thank you for taking time off to read.
 If you liked the post do drop a heart, leave a comment or share it with your friends.
-For more upcoming content remember to subscribe.